lightsail-network/app-stellar-rust/README.md

   * On macOS, install and launch [XQuartz](https://www.xquartz.org/) (make sure to go to XQuartz > Preferences > Security and check "Allow client connections").
   * On Windows, install and launch [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (make sure to configure it to disable access control).
 * Install [VScode](https://code.visualstudio.com/download) and add [Ledger's extension](https://marketplace.visualstudio.com/items?itemName=LedgerHQ.ledger-dev-tools).
-* Open a terminal and clone `app-boilerplate-rust` with `git clone git@github.com:LedgerHQ/app-boilerplate-rust.git`.
+* Open a terminal and clone `app-stellar-rust` with `git clone git@github.com:LedgerHQ/app-stellar-rust.git`.
-* Open the `app-boilerplate-rust` folder with VSCode.
+* Open the `app-stellar-rust` folder with VSCode.
 * Use Ledger extension's sidebar menu or open the tasks menu with `ctrl + shift + b` (`command + shift + b` on a Mac) to conveniently execute actions :
   * **Build** the app for the device model of your choice with `Build`.
   * **Test** your binary on the [Speculos emulator](https://github.com/LedgerHQ/speculos) with `Run with emulator`.